temilaj/mochi-1/README.md

 We provide [an easy-to-use trainer](demos/fine_tuner/README.md) that allows you to build LoRA fine-tunes of Mochi on your own videos.
 The model can be fine-tuned on one H100 or A100 80GB GPU.

+We also provide a [Modal script](contrib/modal/readme.md) for finetuning Mochi on Modal GPUs.

 ## Model Architecture

 Mochi 1 represents a significant advancement in open-source video generation, featuring a 10 billion parameter diffusion model built on our novel Asymmetric Diffusion Transformer (AsymmDiT) architecture.
 Trained entirely from scratch, it is the largest video generative model ever openly released.
 And best of all, it’s a simple, hackable architecture.
 Additionally, we are releasing an inference harness that includes an efficient context parallel implementation.